 The next resistances are not until the interim low-1.4200 area it recently tested prior to slipping somewhat back below it, and the more major 1.4350-76 congestion that includes the April 2018 nearly five year trading high.
-Yet in the wake of FOMC moving to a seemingly more aggressive tightening, it is back below the 1.4000 area congestion with 1.3750-1.3800 area next support.
+Yet in the wake of FOMC moving to a seemingly more aggressive tightening (now refuted), it is back below the 1.4000 area congestion with 1.3750-1.3800 area next support tested and held late last week.

 The AUD/USD early-November through December surge back above .7200, .7350-.7400 congestion as well as interim .7500 area was a strong sigh that led to temporary strength even above the .7650-.7700 resistance the subsequently fizzled.
-The next interim resistance was as nearby as the recently exceeded .7800 area it was churning around prior to the resumption of recent weakness, with lower supports back into the interim .7500 area, .7350-.7400 congestion and the .7200 area once again.
+The next interim resistance was as nearby as the recently exceeded .7800 area it was churning around prior to the resumption of recent weakness, with lower supports back into the interim .7500 area it dipped modestly below last week, .7350-.7400 congestion and the .7200 area once again.